Nancy B. and Robert R. Parks Hall and Lastinger Hall

 Opened in 1970, the Buck Student Center originally provided meeting space for chapel services and other school events.
 Today the Buck houses the dining facilities and Campus Store, and provides meeting space for student activities as well as special events such as the Senior Athletic Banquet in the spring.

 The Campus Store

 The Episcopal Campus Store is located in the Buck Center on the Munnerlyn Campus.
-The store offers textbooks, iPad ordering, spirit wear for children, students and adults, some uniform items and school supplies.
+The store offers textbooks, spirit wear for children, students, and adults, a full line of uniform items, and school supplies.